BlueBrain/NeuroM/doc/source/install.rst

     (nrm)$ deactivate

-Note you do not have to work in the ``nrm`` directory.
+Note that you do not have to work in the ``nrm`` directory.
 This is where python packages will get installed, but you can work anywhere on your file system, as long as you have activated the ``virtualenv``.

 .. note::